 Imaginary Dream Backpack

 Talk to your kiddo about the importance of good sleep for kids and parents.
 Let them know that you see them struggling and you have a way for them to help themselves go back to bed when they wake at night.
 Walk them through the following steps to create their own dream backpack and then at night, "coach" them to get out their Dream Backpack and create the dreams they are wanting to have.

 Help your child create their very own "dream backpack" by talking or even making some drawings or a list of their answers to the following prompts:

 What color is your backpack?
 Is it big or small?

-At first it may take some time to walk through this, but in the future you can cue this quickly with a "we better get out your dream back pack and put your favorite dream things in it.
-Let me help you get started."
-And then you can go back to bed and so can they.
+At first it may take some time to walk through this, but in the future you can cue this quickly by just asking, did you get out your dream backpack?

 Comfort and Relaxation

 Allow them to have a special blanket and stuffed animal for comfort and strength.
 You may also find that a guided mediation is helpful for calming their body and mind, there are countless "yoga nidra" or guided sleep meditation options for kids on youtube that would help you learn to guide your child through relaxation before sleep.